MizaGBF/GBFAP/readme.md

 * script.js (loaded in third, contains functions to load the assets)

 And possibly more that I forgot.

+Finally, you can use one of the `server` scripts to start a Python HTTP Server and test the project locally in your web browser.
+Tweaks might be needed to make the asset fetching works.

 # Possible Improvements
 * Make a HTML demo to make the project easily embeddable on any website.